King-Darius/FreeCrafter/README.md

 # FreeCrafter  <img width="30" height="30" alt="FreeCrafter Logo" src="https://github.com/user-attachments/assets/4fb35500-bc0c-4275-97a9-96ad20268567" />

-Still very early WIP.
-Nothing "works" just yet.
+> **Status:** Pre-alpha.
+Most roadmap features are missing and the application is not yet usable for real work.

 FreeCrafter is an experimental 3D modeling sandbox built with Qt and OpenGL.
-It currently provides a minimal interface and a handful of prototype tools for sketching and extruding simple geometry.
+At this stage it only offers a minimal interface and a few prototype tools; many menu items are placeholders and the program may crash.

+## Current Capabilities
 For a breakdown of planned milestones and features, see the [ROADMAP](ROADMAP.md).

 ## Features

 - Qt-based desktop interface with a custom OpenGL viewport
 - Camera controller supporting orbit, pan, and zoom
-- Geometry kernel that stores curves and extruded solids
+- Minimal geometry kernel that stores curves and extruded solids
-- Tools for selection, freehand sketching on the ground plane, and basic extrusion
+- Prototype tools for selection and freehand sketching on the ground plane with basic extrusion

+## Planned Features
+- Robust sketching and constraint tools
+- File operations (new, open, save) and persistent projects
+- Packaging into ready-to-run installers or app bundles
+- Undo/redo, layers, and many other modeling functions

 ## Building